 "Sometimes we hold unusual postures when using our telephones," says Lerner.
 "For example, when we use our shoulders to hold the telephone up to our ear.
 This can result in muscle tension, spasm, and temporomandibular joint disorder (TMJ)."
 TMJ is marked by pain in the muscles and joints of the jaw.

 The Rx: Don't cradle your phone between your ear and shoulder.
 Take calls with a pair of wired headphones or with your phone on speaker.

 "People often use their cell phones as personal entertainment devices to watch media and listen to music.
 Many raise the volume to very high levels, which, over time, can lead to noise-induced hearing loss," says Lerner.
 The World Health Organization estimates that by 2050, 900 million people worldwide will have hearing loss, partly because of headphone misuse.

-The Remedy Rx: Limit your headphone time and turn down the volume.
+The Rx: Limit your headphone time and turn down the volume.
 If you're in the market for a new set, noise-canceling headphones can mitigate damage by reducing the amount of external noise that reaches your ears.

 They Make You Stressed